Make a Change Tattoo Removal Program

 - If on parole or probation, they must be compliant with all rules of parole or probation.

-Dr. Bajoghli and the Skin and Laser Surgery Center are proud to participate with and support the efforts of Project Access of Northern Virgina and MAC – Make a Change Tattoo Removal Program.
+Dr. Bajoghli and the Skin and Laser Dermatology Center are proud to participate with and support the efforts of Project Access of Northern Virgina and MAC – Make a Change Tattoo Removal Program.

 Project Access of Northern Virginia (PANV)